-The decision to use one or the other depends heavily on a number of different factors, including what types of logs you’re rolling and where you’re working.
+The decision to use one or the other depends heavily on several different factors, including what types of logs you’re rolling and where you’re working.
 To give you a better understanding of what each of these tools is meant to do, let’s take a closer look at their respective features.

 A peavey uses a pivoting metal hook that’s fastened onto a fiberglass, wooden, or metal handle.
 Near the hook, you’ll find a sharp metal spike protruding from the end.